Who Am I?

 Migizi Nidoodehm

-I am fortunate to live along the shores of Lake Superior in the Upper Peninsula of Michigan.
-I feel the most grounded when I am immersed in nature, especially when I stand on the earth where my ancestors walked before me.
+I am fortunate to live along the shores of Lake Superior in Michigan’s Upper Peninsula, where the presence of nature grounds and sustains me.
+I feel most connected when I stand on the same earth my ancestors walked before me.
 I am a proud member of the Bay Mills Tribe of Chippewa Indians.

-My inaugural book, Who Am I, was published by Sleeping Bear Press/Cherry Lake Publishing and selected as a 2021 Own Voices/Own Stories Winner.
-Who Am I took me on a journey of self discovery, a coming home of sorts to my native roots.
-It is about connection to one another and to Mother Earth.
-Little brown-skinned girl asks her mama a question that we often ask ourselves, “Who am I?”
-Mama pulls her girl close and explains how she is connected to Mother Earth including the plants, the organisms, and the animals that inhabit Mother Earth.
-In the end, the little brown-skinned girl understands her significance and that she isn’t so little after all.
+My inaugural book, Who Am I, published by Sleeping Bear Press/Cherry Lake Publishing, was selected as a 2021 Own Voices/Own Stories Winner.
+Writing Who Am I took me on a journey of self-discovery—a coming home to my Indigenous roots.
+It is a story about connection: to one another and to Mother Earth.
+In it, a little brown-skinned girl asks her mama a question we all carry within us: “Who am I?”
+Her mama gently pulls her close and explains how she is connected to all of creation—the plants, the animals, and the living world around her.
+In the end, the girl comes to understand her own significance and realizes she is not so little after all.

 Chi Miigwech for stopping by my website.